In partnership with

 Designated assets currently include:

 Much of the historic environment is undesignated.
-The Royal Commission on the Ancient and Historical Monuments of Scotland (RCAHMS) and local authority Sites and Monuments Records (SMRs) also hold information on historic environment assets that are not necessarily nationally important or legally protected, but nonetheless contribute to Scotland's overall historic environment.
-There are currently 295,784 RCAHMS records of historic assets or events available on the RCAHMS website.
+Historic Environment Scotland (HES) and local authority Sites and Monuments Records (SMRs) also hold information on historic environment assets that are not necessarily nationally important or legally protected, but nonetheless contribute to Scotland's overall historic environment.
+There are currently 320,000 records of historic assets and more than 350,000 photos, drawings and manuscripts available on the Canmore website.
 There are 283,238 records held by local authority SMRs.

-Scotland has five World Heritage Sites (sites of outstanding universal value) under the terms of the UNESCO World Heritage Convention.
+Scotland has six World Heritage Sites (sites of outstanding universal value) under the terms of the UNESCO World Heritage Convention.

 Four are cultural World Heritage Sites: